jrodriguezreyes1/BIOE230_final/README.md

 ## Getting Started
-The following packages were used when running the code: numpy version 1.20.1 matplotlib 3.3.4 scipy 1.6.2 math
+The following packages were used when running the code: python 3.8.8 numpy version 1.20.1 matplotlib 3.3.4 scipy 1.6.2 math

 ### Before you begin:
 Make sure all mentioned packages are installed.
-Run the first code chunk to load all packages.
+Run the first code chunk to load all packages mentioned.

 ## Utilizing the script
 The simulations are run using a single markdown file.
 The markdown file is segmented into multiple different sections, with each section achieving a different goal.
+The sections, called objectives, are listed below.

 ### Objective 1: Model random walkers trajectories that move in response to a single chemoattractant
-No input needed
+No input needed initially.
-Running file will produce 10 random walkers that are drawn to an attractive force.
+Running file will produce 10 completely random walkers in one section and 10 random walkers that are drawn to an attractive force in the next.

+The paramerters of the ABP model can be modified to change the behavior of the random walk aspect.
+These include the velocity of the walkers, the timesteps used, and the rotational and translational diffusion.
+The number of walkers and steps can be changed at the beginning as well.
+The nutrients location can be altered by changing the nutrient_position.
+The strength of the chemoattractant can be altered by changing the nutrient exponent of start exponent.
+Increasing the nutrient exponent will increase the concentration of the chemoattractant at the nutrient source, decreasing it will do the opposite.
+Increasing the start exponent will increase the concentration of the chemoattractant at the start of the walk, decreasing it will do the opposite.
+These can be changed to modify the strength of the chemoattractant force through the walk.
+Changing x_scaling will control where the random walkers are initialized, from 0 to 1*x_scaling.

 ### Objective 2: Model random walkers trajectories that move in response to chemoattractants scattered along a straight line
 No input needed
-Running file will produce 10 random walkers that are drawn to an uniformly upwards attractive force.
+Running file will produce 10 random walkers that are drawn to an uniformly upwards attractive force where there is no x component to the chemotrractant.

-### Objective 3: Build random walkers simultaneously to later enable attraction and repulsion towards other walkers as they move
-Will be updated
+The paramerters of the ABP model can be modified to change the behavior of the random walk aspect.
+These include the velocity of the walkers, the timesteps used, and the rotational and translational diffusion.
+The number of walkers and steps can be changed at the beginning as well.
+The nutrients location can be altered by changing the nutrient_position.
+The strength of the chemoattractant can be altered by changing the nutrient exponent of start exponent.
+Increasing the nutrient exponent will increase the concentration of the chemoattractant at the nutrient source, decreasing it will do the opposite.
+Increasing the start exponent will increase the concentration of the chemoattractant at the start of the walk, decreasing it will do the opposite.
+These can be changed to modify the strength of the chemoattractant force through the walk.
+Changing x_scaling will control where the random walkers are initialized, from 0 to 1*x_scaling.